 Der Bomber, King Kev, was asked to drop figurative grenades for Shankly’s and Paisley’s 70s Liverpool.
 In Jurgen Klopp’s Liverpool, Firmino is the black and white Ronin in Akira Kurosawa movies.

-The cinematic treatment of a Ronin in Japanese culture is usually what Russians get in Guy Ritchie movies – they are dutiful and indomitable.
+The cinematic treatment reserved for a Ronin in Japanese culture is usually what Russians get in Guy Ritchie movies – they are dutiful and indomitable.
 It was only a matter of time that Bobby would rob the ball on the left wing and score.
 In the 77th minute, Bobby plunged his katana, with a swift, sidefoot slash, and twisted it in.

 In this team, we’ve seen the promises of potential being paid forward over the years.
 And now, I see Andrew Robertson cause the type of rumble in the wings Andrea Dossena, Fabio Aurelio, Jose Enrique, Jack Robinson, Lee Peltier, Chris Mavinga, Emiliano Insua, Brad Smith were expected to cause.